alexharri/website/posts/planes.md

 As the planes become more parallel, the point of intersection approaches the center of the parallelogram.

 In understanding why that is, consider the effect that our denominator $1 - abs(dot)$ has on the area of the parallelogram.
-When $1 - abs(dot) = 0.5$, each vector in the parallelogram doubles in length, which has the effect of quadrupling the area of the parallelogram.
+When $1 - abs(dot) = 0.5$, both of the vectors forming the parallelogram double in length, which has the effect of quadrupling the area of the parallelogram.

 <Image src="~/area-of-parallelogram.svg" plain width={600} />